crowdbotics/deployment-tools/webpack-to-github-pages/README.md

-Note, this script will work only if you configured `HtmlWebpackPlugin`, which handles `index.html` and copies it to the `dist/` folder.
+Note, this script will work only if you configured `HtmlWebpackPlugin`, which handles `index.html` and copies it to the `dist/` folder after build process.

 To use the script: